 No crying for me.
-Sunday in Argentina
+Sunday in Argentina.

 In some ways, Sunday was similar to Saturday and in others different.
 The first difference was that, returning to the falls, we had to cross an international border.
-However, this must be so common at this crossing that it was handled quickly and efficiently so we passed into Argentina without stress or incident.
+However, this must be so common at this crossing that it was handled quickly and efficiently and we passed into Argentina without stress or incident.

 Not only do the falls look different in viewing them from the Argentine side but the park is set up to move people quite differently.
 In Brazil, everyone travels on foot.
 In Argentina, there’s an electric train that loops from the Central Station near the park’s entrance to the Garganta de Diablo Station not far from the Devil’s Throat.
 Navigating this long section of the park as a pedestrian can be tricky so riding the electric train is a reasonable choice.
 Still, there’s plenty of walking to be done on the Argentine side.
 There are both wooded trails and man-made paths built over the water that allow visitors to get very close to the falls.